Computer-Architecture-Project-Team-11/Part3/report.md

 ## Reliability of the results
  Below are presented some factors that affected the reliability of our results and caused possible mistakes:
-- human mistakes
+- Human mistakes: It's possible that we might have made a few mistakes when we wrote the commands on the terminal or when we tranfered our data.
-- a mistake of one program can be transfered to the next
+- Since we are using two programs, if a mistake is commited on gem5, it will be transfered to the second program, as the output of gem5 is the input of McPAT.
-- ideal simulation using the benchmarks. not as it is in reality systems
+- The simulations that occur on gem5 and on McPAT are based on ideal conditions, while running them in real life there may be some outside parameters that we don't take into consideration.
-- in the last part when asked to find the best architecture model we selected specific parameters to achive good performance and low cost and consumption.
+- In the last part when asked to find the best architecture model we selected specific parameters to achive good performance and low cost and consumption.
 Although the values selected for these parameters contribute in achieving the desired result (either perfrmance or cost or consumption), they might affect negatively the other 2 results.
-- when experimenting with simulations we can select and test lots of chenges in the system's parameters and observe their affect on the performance, cost and consumption.
+- When experimenting with simulations we can select and test lots of changes in the system's parameters and observe their affect on the performance, cost and consumption.
 Although, the simulation range does not seem to have a lot of limitations in terms of the changes that can be apllied, there may be a change that gives better results and can be applied to a real time system but not been tested through a simulation.

 ## Referencies
 - [Dynamic-static power](https://www.edaboard.com/threads/what-is-static-power-dissipation-and-dynamic-power-dissipation.67491/)